winning-number/fdj-sdk-lotto/README.md

 * `csvparser` which is a particular parser of csvfile with a strict decoder (column and header) to avoid to parse a old type like a new for example and lost data(s).
 * `httpclient` which is a basic http client to get the csv file from the `FDJ` api.
 Probably this package will be move in another repository in the future.
 * `reader` which read zip archive and csv file with a grace reader closer.
 It could record the downloaded files inside a folder if you want.
+* `helptest` provide some functions to help the unit tests

 ## Contributing